trickeyd/fswitch/README.md

 ```

 ## Try/Catch
-For the sake of pretty syntax I have added an otional try/catch wrapper.
+For the sake of pretty syntax I have added an optional try/catch wrapper.
 If you use this you
 MUST use the catch function returned by try or fSwitch will never be called
 ```js
   yield fSwitch.try(res.status,